Philosopher-G33k/jwt-decoder/README.md

 # jwt-decoder
-A lightweight and efficient tool written in Rust for decoding JSON Web Tokens (JWT)
+A lightweight and efficient tool written in Rust for decoding JSON Web Tokens (JWT) on commad line

 ## Usage